-As for maps and Pictocasts, meteoblue uses a standard colour scale from -45 to +45°C to improve interpretation.
+As for Maps and Pictocasts, meteoblue uses a standard colour scale from -45 to +45°C to improve interpretation.
 Temperature is sometimes shown as a curve with a scale on the side of the graph, as well.
-Examples of temperature forecasts are shown under the point Meteograms, Pictocast and under Temperature Maps.
+Examples of temperature forecasts are shown under the Meteograms, Pictocast and under Temperature Maps.

 The apparent (or "felt") temperature (°C) is the perceived temperature that people experience under forecast